SkoolNotes/Taproot/2020BIO101/KBhBIO101ViralInfection.md

 * with +ssRNA, takes +ssRNA and makes temporary -ssRNA which makes more +ssRNA
 * with -ssRNA, takes -ssRNA, and makes temporary +ssRNA, which makes -ssRNA

-Instead of waiting for the RNA-dependent-RNA polymerease of the cell, viruses sometimes decide to just
+Instead of waiting for the RNA-dependent-RNA polymerease of the cell, viruses sometimes decide to just bring-your-own-polymerease to catalyze this process.

-#### Packaging
+### Packaging

-Does not require ATP.
-Just sealed in.
+"Viral self-assembly" — make the protein, and, without ATP, just seal the newly-formed virus DNA in.

-#### Viral Exis
+### Viral Exit

 **Lysis**